ElspethThePict/S1Forever/README.md

 of Retro Engine Modding Server for their advice, assistance and feedback.
 	https://dc.railgun.works/retroengine

-Special Thanks to huds601, flying fox, and Baleaf for extra testing and feedback.
+Special Thanks to huds601, flying fox, and HyperStormH for extra testing and feedback.

 Original Game by SEGA® and Sonic Team®
 Ported by Taxman and Stealth